 In several facilities, the standard of care in the treatment of meningococcal meningitis includes the administration of dexamethasone (0.15 mg/kg every six hours);16 however, the use of corticosteroids in pediatric patients in the setting of septic shock is not advised, except in the case of inotrope resistant shock.
 These patients require admission to the pediatric ICU (PICU).

 Vaccines now exist for the prevention of many subtypes of N. meningitidis and have proven effective in the prevention of IMD.9,11,12

-The differential diagnosis for PF includes heritable deficiencies of natural anticoagulants, Henoch-Schönlein purpura, necrotizing fasciitis, thrombotic thrombocytopenic purpura (TTP), idiopathic thrombocytopenic purpura (ITP), TSS, and Rocky Mountain spotted fever (RMSF).
+The differential diagnosis for PF includes heritable deficiencies of natural anticoagulants, Henoch-Schönlein purpura, NF, thrombotic thrombocytopenic purpura (TTP), idiopathic thrombocytopenic purpura (ITP), TSS, and Rocky Mountain spotted fever (RMSF).

 Rocky Mountain Spotted Fever

 RMSF is a tick-borne rickettsial disease seen almost exclusively in the Americas with a high mortality rate if left untreated.
 It is the most commonly fatal rickettsial disease in the United States.17 The initial clinical presentation can vary.
 Typically, the rash presents as erythematous and maculopapular, but it can evolve and is seen in only about 50% of cases.